jgoizueta/tinnitus/README.md

 ## Overview

-The Python programs here generate two kind of audio files:
+The Python program `tinnitus_sound_therapy.py` provides a comprehensive CLI tool for generating audio files for tinnitus research and therapy.
+It can generate:

-* `hearing_assessment_stimuli.py` generates files intended for assessment of the tinnitus frequency and hearing loss slope.
-It reproduces the functionality of the original `Hearing_Tin_Stim_Generation.m` MatLab file.
+* **Therapeutic stimuli**: Based on the original `Generate_Full_Experiment_Stimuli` MatLab implementation, generating the full set of experimental files or specific files for given tinnitus frequency, hearing loss, etc.
-* `tinnitus_sound_therapy.py` generates the therapeutic stimuli, as the original `Generate_Full_Experiment_Stimuli` and it can either generate the full set of files or specific files for given tinnitus frequency, hearing loss, etc.
+* **Hearing assessment stimuli**: Based on the original `Hearing_Tin_Stim_Generation.m` MatLab file, generating files for assessment of tinnitus frequency and hearing loss slope.

 ## Installation